 About Diminished Value Claims

-Diminished Value refers to the reduced value of a vehicle simply because it has a significant damage history.
+Diminished Value in Oregon refers to the reduced value of a vehicle simply because it has a significant damage history.
 Even after the vehicle has been repaired to it’s optimal value, the market value of the vehicle may still be reduced.
 There are three types of diminished value that your case may fall under:

 1. Inherent Diminished Value: This type of diminished value refers to the loss of value of a vehicle simply because it has been in accident.
 Even after the vehicle has been fully repaired, it may still be considered less valuable than a car that has no accident history.
 This type of diminished value is the most common and most highly accepted.